There is a good deal more to the Ritmo than a bunch of robots and a certain confusion over its name.

-During this period of uncertainty, vast quantities of unsold Italian cars were stockpiled while customers, spooked by petrol rationing and doom-laden predictions, held fire.
-Fiat Auto’s Gianni Agnelli began a process to diversify away from motor cars, and it’s been alleged that in reaction to political elements bent on destabilisation amid Fiat’s car plants, he also invested heavily in the Consorzio Macchine Utensili (Comau) automation business, culminating in Fiat’s much publicised Robogate system.
+During this febrile period, vast quantities of unsold Italian cars were stockpiled while customers, spooked by petrol rationing and doom-laden predictions, held fire.
+FIAT Auto’s Gianni Agnelli began a process to diversify away from motor cars, and it’s been alleged that in reaction to political elements bent on destabilisation amid FIAT’s car plants, they also invested heavily in the Consorzio Macchine Utensili (Comau) automation business, culminating in FIAT’s much publicised Robogate system.

 Further emphasising the industrial design aesthetic was the lack of a recognisable grille, the starkness of the car’s ‘face’ and strong graphic elements, most notable in the style and placement of air vents, door handles and the Ritmo’s distinctive wheel designs.
-Yet, despite being pure product design there was a humanistic element; a visual warmth to Sartorelli’s exuberantly rational exterior and to some extent at least, to Mario Bellini’s interior design.
+Yet, despite being pure product design there was a humanistic element – a visual warmth to Sartorelli’s exuberantly rational exterior and to some extent at least, to Mario Bellini’s equally striking interior design.

-From a mechanical perspective, its 128 forebear had done all the heavy lifting, so the Ritmo carried forward most of it in a more refined fashion.
-In addition to the 128’s 1.1 and 1.3 litre engines, an increased stroke 1.5 litre was added as was the option of a five-speed transmission or a VW-sourced automatic.
+From a technical perspective, its 128 forebear had done all the heavy lifting, so the Ritmo carried forward most of it in a more refined fashion.
+In addition to the 128’s 1.1 and 1.3 litre engines, an larger-stroke 1.5 litre was added as was the option of a five-speed transmission or a VW-sourced automatic.
 Two trim levels, C and CL were offered as were two body styles – three door and five.
-(More upmarket and driver-focused versions would follow)
+(More upmarket and enthusiast-focused versions would follow).

-Launched across Europe in June 1978, it reached UK shores the following year, renamed Strada in the belief that English speakers would struggle with the Latin terminology.
-(Interestingly, the Irish market retained the original name) But Ritmo it was and will forever be.
-Trailed by a much referenced TV commercial making much of Fiat’s robotics, the Ritmo was marketed as the car of tomorrow.
+Launched across Europe in June 1978, it reached UK shores the following year, renamed Strada in the odd belief that English speakers would struggle with the Latin terminology.
+But Ritmo it was and will forever be.
+Trailed by a much referenced TV commercial making much of FIAT’s robotics, the Ritmo was marketed as the car of tomorrow.

 The mostly conservative UK press were broadly positive about the car, but took against its styling and perhaps because the 128 had been such a technical gamechanger, damned the Ritmo with faint praise.
-For what it’s worth however, LJK Setright was one of its early proponents in print, summarising it as viceless and suggesting that, “in its engineering, the Strada is the most modern mass production car in the world”.
+For what it is worth however, LJK Setright was one of its early proponents in print, summarising it as ‘viceless’ and suggesting that, “in its engineering, the Strada is the most modern mass production car in the world”.

-The Ritmo’s case was further undermined in 1982 by what was even by centro stile’s woeful standards a particularly reactionary facelift which sucked the very last screed of charm and visual character from the car, leaving an emaciated husk.
-By the time production ceased in 1988 to make way for the Tipo, the Ritmo was hopelessly outclassed, not only by European rivals, but by Fiat’s own superior Uno model.
+The Ritmo’s case was further undermined in 1982 by what was even by centro stile’s far from stellar standards a particularly reactionary facelift which sucked the very last screed of charm and visual character from the car, leaving only an emaciated husk.
+By the time production ceased in 1988 to make way for the Tipo, the Ritmo was hopelessly outclassed, not only by European rivals, but by FIAT’s own Uno model.

 A good 18 months late to market and in production a good four years too long, the Ritmo was a commercially successful model (close to 1.8 million made) which really ought to have made more of an impact.
-A consequence perhaps of its origins, it dated quickly and as the modernist style of the Seventies fell out of favour, Fiat found themselves once more out of step.
+A consequence perhaps of its origins, and of the vagaries of timing, it dated quickly and as the modernist style of the Seventies fell out of favour, FIAT found themselves once more out of step.
 Nevertheless, the design left some traces.
-Certainly, Bertone imbibed heavily during the 1982 Citroen BX’s conception.
+Certainly, Bertone could be said to have imbibed heavily – especially during the 1982 Citroen BX’s conception.